 The Centre organises the annual Dara Shikoh Festival and works towards creating spaces for environmental, cultural, and social discussions.
 It has hosted photography workshops with Karam Puri, performances by MK Raina and Mukteshi, readings by Naseem Shifaie and Neerja Mattoo, environmental panels with Sayeeda Imam and Himalayan Wanderers, talks by Gopal Gandhi and Sameera Khan, and workshops with Wildlife SOS and the National School of Drama.

 We want people to work together to make a difference.

 We are not restricted by city, state, nation, or region.

 We share ideas to benefit each other and our environment.

-The Dara Shikoh Fellowship aims to bring together individuals across varied disciplines and backgrounds in a fifteen day immersive experience which allows them to interact with local students, artists, craftsmen, writers, and theatre practitioners.
+The Dara Shikoh Fellowship aims to bring together individuals across varied disciplines and backgrounds in a month-long immersive experience which allows them to interact with students, artists, craftsmen, writers, and theatre practitioners.
 Each Fellow will bring to the program an independent project that creatively engages with the region, and will have the opportunity to collaborate with experts in the field within Jammu, Kashmir, and Ladakh to build upon the project over the course of the program.

 Creative engagements with customs and traditions will be highly encouraged: for instance, by applying postmodern sculptural critique on Ladakhi metal work, combining jazz with Kashmiri Sufiana Kalam music, or juxtaposing Pahari miniatures with Surrealist paintings.
 Fellows will have the option to display their work through events and workshops or to organise panels and seminars to further delve into their areas of interest, for which venues will be provided by the program.